Cherwell Circular Walks and Historic Trails

 - Sibfords Historic Village Trail (2 miles/3.4 km) – village streets and countryside including steep downhill and uphill sections

 The following walks are longer and the Banbury Fringe and Cropredy Battlefield involve stretches of the canal towpath.
-Please be aware that this is very eroded in places resulting in potholes and the path being very narrow along certain sections (making social distancing harder).
+Please be aware that this is very eroded in places.
+This has resulted in potholes and the path being very narrow along certain sections (making social distancing harder).
 The Canal & River Trust have been notified.

 The Adderbury, Horley and Deddington leaflets still require some updating.
 The route maps are accurate but some information (ie places to eat and drink) is out of date.
 Where this is the case, notes are included to give the most recent information.